Marcus Garvey: The Black Star Line

 From Jamaica, Garvey traveled to Costa Rica, where the United Fruit Company assisted his transportation around the country, hoping to gain his favor.
 There, he met with President Julio Acosta.
 Arriving in Panama, at one of his first speeches, in Almirante, he was booed after doubling the advertised entry price; his response was to call the crowd "a bunch of ignorant and impertinent Negroes.
 No wonder you are where you are and for my part you can stay where you are."
 He received a far warmer reception at Panama City, after which he sailed to Kingston.
 From there he sought a return to the U.S., but was repeatedly denied an entry visa.
-This was only granted after he wrote directly to the State Department.
+This was granted only after he wrote directly to the State Department.